sblaizerwize/smarquez.source/content/posts/use-chatgpt-with-python.md

 ChatGPT is a state-of-the-art language model developed by [OpenAI](https://openai.com/).
 It serves many purposes in natural language processing, including language translation, chatbots, and story writing, among others.

-This guide describes how to set up ChatGPT locally and utilize it through the OpenAI API service on macOS operating systems.
-Additionally, it provides instructions for locally integrating ChatGPT with Python.
+This guide describes how to utilize ChatGPT through the OpenAI API service on macOS operating systems.
+Additionally, it provides instructions for interacting with ChatGPT using Python.

 ---
 ## Use ChatGPT Locally